 “Paralyzes Him, Puts Him in A Coma…Then Keeps Him Alive.
 Now What the Hell Is That?”

-At the very top of this list is perhaps one of the greatest science fiction horror movies, ever.
+And, of course, at the very top of this list is perhaps one of the greatest science-fiction horror movies ever.
+Aliens is the perfect number 1 candidate for this top 10 1970s to 1990s Horror movies list.
 This sci-fi horror classic has stood the test of time in all ramifications.
 Ridley Scott’s direction makes the dread in the movie, perhaps much deeper than infinite gloom.
 What is more terrifying than being isolated in a spaceship that is light years away from where you call home?
 (Not to mention that there is a horrific monster on the spaceship).

 Here, the Nostromo crew is sent to investigate a distress signal from an abandoned spaceship on a planet.
 Unfortunately, they were viciously attacked by an alien.
 Turn off your lights and watch Alien, you had enjoyed what I call a “true horror movie”!